 Regular dental check-ups and cleanings every six months are part of a good oral hygiene regimen too.
 Some patients notice slight tooth sensitivity directly following the bonding procedure.
 These symptoms will fade away after a few days.

-The Dental Bonding Process
+The Dental Bonding Process in Silver Spring, MD

 If dental bonding is the right choice to repair your teeth, we will begin by numbing the area with a local anesthetic.
 Although this is not always necessary.
 We will do our best to make sure you are comfortable and aware of every step.

 Next, Dr. Dechter or Dr. Moy will remove a minimal amount of tooth enamel.
 He will carefully etch the surface of your tooth to prepare it for bonding.
 This allows the compound to adhere securely and smoothly.
-Then, our dentist will directly apply a tooth-colored composite resin onto the tooth.

-Next, Dr. Moy or Dr. Dechter will skillfully sculpt the tooth-colored resin into the desired shape and color match it to the tooth.
+Next, Dr. Moy or Dr. Dechter will skillfully sculpt the tooth-colored resin into the desired shape and color-match it to the tooth.
 We will make sure we match the color of the bonding to the rest of your teeth.
-Once our dentist completes this step, he will cure and harden the bond using a UV light.
-Then he will polish the tooth to ensure a quality result.

 Patients should follow a proper oral hygiene routine and schedule regular visits to ensure a long-lasting result.
 The best part about teeth bonding is that it does not require extra care or special products.
 Keep up with your regular dental appointments and it will last a while.

-Discover more about tooth bonding in Silver Spring, MD, with answers to these common questions:
+Discover more about tooth bonding in Silver Spring, MD, with answers to these common questions.

 When can I eat after tooth bonding?